 The lower-elevation eastern terminus is on the southwestern edge of the turnaround loop at the end of the Greenhouse Road (FR 713).
 (31.87883, -109.24900) From Portal, head west out of town on Portal Road for a little over half a mile and angle to the southwest into the mouth of Cave Creek Canyon.
 After 0.77 miles, you will cross the National Forest boundary and the road becomes Forest Road 42.
 Continue up-canyon 3.3 miles, remaining on the paved road.
 After crossing a bridge, the pavement ends, and nearly two thirds of a mile beyond you will pass the Southwestern Research Center.
 Immediately after, take the Herb Martyr Road (FR 42A) to the left for 1.84 miles, then turn right onto the Greenhouse Road (FR 713).
 (31.87574, -109.23205) This is a rough 1.4 mile road with steep grades and a rocky creek crossing and should only be attempted in high-clearance 4WD vehicles.
 Park here and walk the road if you cannot drive it.
 The creek crossing has rock rubble for a hundred yards below it and driving beyond this point to the trailhead should only be attempted with high clearance vehicles.
 There are several places to park or turn around along the length of the road.

-Cima Cabin was built in the 1930s by the Civilian Conservation Corps and served as a boarding house for firefighters during summer months until the Wilderness Act was established, which prevented inhabited structures within Wilderness boundaries.
-Public access inside is forbidden and the door is locked.
-During wildfires the cabin may still be used by firefighters.
+Cima Cabin was built in the 1930s by the Civilian Conservation Corps and historically served as a boarding house for firefighters during summer months, and is still occasionally used by trail and fire crews.
 The structure was surrounded in fireproof material during the 2011 Horseshoe 2 fire and, while fire did pass through here, it was undamaged.

 The Greenhouse Trail is one of the most unique trails in the Chiricahua Mountains, traveling alongside two different creeks, passing through a huge assortment of lush plant life along the latter creek, and climbing all the way from the Cave Creek Basin to the Crest nearly 2,700 feet above, with a viewpoint for the tallest waterfall in the Chiricahuas a third of the distance up the trail.